Rast999/100-days-of-code/r1-log.md

 ### R1D7
 Went through little bit of Flask.
 Spend a lot of time resolving something which was just a cached css file.

+### R1D8
+Found out I didn't update the github log for all those days.
+Also tinkered with some Flask,readed the docs, and made a simple rooting for the html i have.
+Also made some templates using Jinja2.
+Designed a part of the main page block.